equinor/vds-slice/README.md

-# VDS slice
+# oneseismic-api

-VDS slice is a web API for accessing seismic slices and fences from VDS files.
+oneseismic-api is a web API for accessing seismic slices and fences from VDS files.
 It also serves basic metadata from the Survey.

 ## Motivation